-Second time: Removal of Golden Coin, loss of golden time and note home to parents/carers.
+Verbal warning Removal of Golden Coin, loss of golden time and note home to parents/carers.
 A record of the children who have lost golden time is kept by the class teacher.

-Third time: Time away from class / group (1min, 3 mins or 5 minutes) Fourth time Child to be sent to another class or to the Headteacher/Deputy
+Time away from class / group (1min, 3 mins or 5 minutes) Child to be sent to another class or to the Headteacher/Deputy